How to deal with Dental Record Requests UK

 The request must be to the person who controls the data, and it must contain information such that the data controller can be satisfied as to the identity of the person making the request and provide information as to the data sought.

-You cannot refuse a patient access to their records unless one of the following applies:
+You cannot refuse dental record requests, or refuse a patient access to their records unless one of the following applies:

 - Disclosure would be likely to cause serious harm to mental or physical health of the patient or any other person;